localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 The Mailhog extension allows us to emulate a local email server for testing user flows that require our platform to send emails, such as account activation, trial expiry notifications, and much more.
 Using this extension automatically configures LocalStack to use the Mailhog SMTP server when sending emails over SES.

-This means that any mails we send from our application logic ends up in the mailbox of Mailhog, which we can then either view via the UI or fetch via the API that comes with the extension.
+This means that any mails we send from our application logic ends up in the mailbox of Mailhog, which we can then either view via the user interface or fetch via the API that comes with the extension.

 After instructing LocalStack to start with the Mailhog extension, it automatically starts the Mailhog service on port 25.
-Then, we just need to adjust our application to connect to the SMTP host running on port 25 locally, again with the help of DynaConf.
+Then, we just need to adjust our application to connect to the SMTP host running on port 25 locally, again with the help of Dynaconf.

 ```python
 [default]